M-Hamza380/House_Price_Prediction/README.md

 Contributions to this project are welcome!
 If you have any suggestions or improvements, please feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License.

-The MIT License allows you to modify and distribute the code with certain conditions.

 ## Acknowledgments